Cleanroom Best Practice – a User’s Guide

 7 – Establish procedures for disposing of contaminated materials

-The proper disposal of contaminated materials is crucial to maintaining the integrity of the cleanroom and the products therein.
 Cleanroom best practice for handling and disposing of contaminated materials includes:

-• Proper documentation should be maintained, including the date of disposal, method of decontamination, and the name of the person responsible.
+• Proper documentation should be maintained, including the date of disposal, the method of decontamination, and the name of the person responsible.

 • All contaminated materials must be clearly labelled and identified as such to prevent accidental handling or improper disposal by untrained personnel.